chloedealmeida/chloedealmeida.github.io/index.md

 ---

 ## 📝 About Me
-I'm a college sophomore studying engineering with interests in data, energy, and design.
+I'm a college sophomore studying electrical engineering at Temple University.
 I love exploring how technology can solve real-world problems and documenting my journey here.

-Outside of school, you can find me reading, traveling, and trying new coffee shops ☕.
+Outside of school, you can find me reading, traveling, and taking lots of pictures!

 ---